arnoldkoss/NILSBY-CHESS-CLUB/README.md

 - ### About Page
   - The About Page will give the user information about the location of the club, the founder of the club and the bounds that are made between the members of the club.
-  - The About Page provides also pictures of the location, founder and of a feew of the members that are participating at the clubs activityes.
+  - The About Page provides also pictures of the location, founder and of a few of the members that are participating at the clubs activityes.

   ![insert the first image of the About page](documentation/1st.pic.about.png)